• Skip to primary navigation

 Thermomix Chocolate Banana Ice Cream

-I’ve been making this Chocolate Banana Ice Cream in the Thermomix for T for many years.
+I've been making this Chocolate Banana Ice Cream in the Thermomix for my daughter for many years.
+It's still a firm favourite.

 I'll always remember afternoon after afternoon sitting on the patio in the summer, eating this together when she was tiny.

-In fact, 2-3 hours is enough for it to harden a fair bit to be able to scoop it out.
+In fact, 2-3 hours in the freezer is enough for it to harden a fair bit to be able to scoop it out.

 You can leave it in the freezer for days, the maximum I've left it has been a couple of weeks.